Situated on the equator on Africa's east coast, Kenya has been described as "the cradle of humanity".

 In the present day, Kenya's ethnic diversity has produced a vibrant culture but is also a source of conflict.

 After independence from Britain in 1963, politics was dominated by the charismatic Jomo Kenyatta.
 He was succeeded in 1978 by Daniel arap Moi, who remained in power for 24 years.
 The ruling Kenya African National Union, Kanu, was the only legal political party for much of the 1980s.

 Violent unrest - and international pressure - led to the restoration of multi-party politics in the early 1990s.
 But it was to be another decade before opposition candidate Mwai Kibaki ended nearly 40 years of Kanu rule with his landslide victory in 2002's general election.

 - Politics: Presidential elections in 2007 led to widespread unrest, which resulted in the formation of a power-sharing government.
 Polls in 2013 were largely peaceful

 - Economy: The economy has been recovering over recent years

-- International: Kenya's military entered Somalia at the end of 2011 to fight al-Shabab Islamist militants, but has seen some violence spill back over its borders
+- International: Kenya's military entered Somalia at the end of 2011 to fight al-Shabab Islamist militants, who have carried out major reprisal attacks inside Kenya

 Country profiles compiled by BBC Monitoring